ptrace — process trace

 is employed for ptrace access mode checks (such as

-checks when reading /proc/[pid]/stat
+checks when reading /proc/[pid]/stat) that merely cause

 the output to be filtered or sanitized, rather than